-- Do you want to learn programming with it?
+- Do you want to learn to programme with it?

-If you need the reseller package to host your personal web sites and some friends web sites then it gets easier to make a choice.
+If you need the reseller package to host your personal websites and some friends sites then it gets easier to make a choice.

 First of all, if you are going to make money with web hosting you must form a company.
 This will limit your liability and exposure.